California Joint Venture Law

 - Uses its own tax ID number and business checking account (i.e., the organization is complying with its own corporate formalities and legal existence).

 - Corporation: Unless the business is eligible to elect a subchapter S business entity status with the Internal Revenue Service, the corporation must pay tax as a legally separate entity.
-A company often incorporates in order to limit the owner's responsibility of the corporation's financial obligations and debts.
+A company often incorporates in order to limit the owner's responsibility for the corporation's financial obligations and debts.
 This is because a corporation exists separately from the owners.
 Therefore, personal assets, such as houses and cars, are not at risk if a corporation has difficulty meeting its financial obligations.
 There are other associated benefits, such as investing appeal and tax savings.

 - As a limited liability entity, a corporation must follow corporate formalities and possess sufficient capital in order to maintain their limited liability status.